wazuh/wazuh-documentation/source/getting-started/use_cases/security_analytics.rst

 - **System inventory** runs regular scans, collecting inventory data including network interfaces, operating system version, installed applications, running processes, and a list of open ports.
 - **Security configuration assessment (SCA)** provides configuration assessment based on the Center of Internet Security (CIS) benchmarks.

 This way, security analytics tools help users perform thread prevention actions collecting log messages.
-Users can also get a list of last logged-in users and logs from the monitored file system when files are changed.
+Users can also get a list of last logged-in users and logs from files changed in the monitored file systems.

 In addition, these tools assist users in detecting the possible presence of rootkits and collecting inventory data from different points such as operating systems, processes, applications, ports, and network interfaces.